prachigauriar/URLMock/README.md

 * Works on both Mac OS X and iOS

-## What’s New in URLMock 1.2.2
+## What’s New in URLMock 1.2.3

-URLMock 1.2.2 adds `UMKMessageCountingProxy` to the `TestHelpers` pod spec.
+URLMock 1.2.3 makes minor non-functional changes to the URLMock podspec.
 URLMock 1.2 is a major update that adds the following new functionality:

 * Pattern-based request matching using `UMKPatternMatchingMockRequest`